PrinceOfPuppers/qbot/README.md

 **Basis Attributes:**
 - `x.names - list<string>` \
-list of aliases
+List of aliases
 - `x.numQubits - int` \
-corrisponds to the size of basis states
+Corresponds to the size of basis states
 - `x.density - list<np.ndarray>` \
-list of basis state density matrices
+List of basis state density matrices
 - `x.kets    - list<np.ndarray>` \
-list of basis state kets
+List of basis state kets

 **Basis "Methods":**
 - `x[i] -> np.ndarray` \
-returns a density matrix of ith basis state (short form of x.density[i])
+Returns a density matrix of ith basis state (short form of x.density[i])

 ## MeasurementResult
-Returned by [measurement operator](#meas), contains information about a measurment. can be directly printed out using [cout operator](#cout) for clear readout of the results of a measurement.
+Returned by [measurement operator](#meas), contains information about a measurement. can be directly printed out using [cout operator](#cout) for clear readout of the results of a measurement.
 Also returned by [peek operator](#peek).

 ```